ramomar1992/chocolate-pizza/README.md

 # chocolate-pizza

-This repo was created to solve lab 10-a of class 201 programmed by Omar & Momen it applies HTML & CSS rules with some JS in one page
+This repo was created to solve lab 10-a of class 201.

+Pair programmed by Omar Ramadan, & Momen Wahbeh.

+It applies HTML & CSS rules with some JS on one page only.